3scale/apisonator/docs/extensions.md

 processed correctly_ (ie. no other errors such as authentication or non-existing metrics occur):

-* `3scale-limit-remaining`: An integer stating the amount of hits left for the _full combination_ of metrics authorized in this call before the rate limiting logic would start denying authorizations _for the current period_.
-A negative integer value means there is no limit in the amount of hits.
+* `3scale-limit-remaining`: An integer stating the number of hits left for the _full combination_ of metrics authorized in this call before the rate limiting logic would start denying authorizations _for the current period_.
+A negative integer value means there is no limit in the number of hits.
-* `3scale-limit-reset`: An integer stating the amount of seconds left for the current limiting period to elapse.
+* `3scale-limit-reset`: An integer stating the number of seconds left for the current limiting period to elapse.
 A negative integer value means there is no limit in time.
 * `3scale-limit-max-value`: An integer stating the maximum total number of hits